 - a) Include an OB care provider that serves as the care team leader and a point of entry for new problems during the member's pregnancy.
 The OB care provider, the care coordinator, and the member's primary care physician (who may or may not be the OB care provider) will work together to identify the prenatal and psychosocial needs of the member to ensure that she will have a healthy birth outcome. - b) Adopt written standards for patient access and communication to the member as determined by the HMO and approved by the Department.
 These written standards must, at a minimum, meet appointment and wait times according to Art.
 V of the contract.
 In addition, treatment and/or medical advice must be available 24 hours a day, seven days a week. - c) Use an electronic health record system to manage patient data to: - 1.
 Document medical home enrollment date, - 2.
 Organize clinical information, - 3.
 Identify diagnoses and conditions among the provider's patients that have a chronic condition that will impact the pregnancy, - 4.
 Track patient test results, - 5.
 Identify abnormal patient test results, - 6.
 Systematically track referrals and follow up, and - 7.
-Document birth outcomes. - d) Provide appropriate best practice medical care for high-risk pregnant women, which may include:

-- 1. Consultation from a maternal fetal specialist and close monitoring and surveillance;

-- 2. To the extent it is covered by ForwardHealth (such as through in person consultation per ForwardHealth Topic 510), HMOs may encourage OBMH providers to use telehealth services to identify problems early in the pregnancy and provide treatment to avoid further complications and preterm labor.
-HMOs have the flexibility to use administrative funding to support more enhanced telehealth services like store and forward (asynchronous) and remote patient monitoring;
+Document birth outcomes. - d) Provide appropriate best practice medical care for high-risk pregnant women, which may include: - 1.
+Consultation from a maternal fetal specialist and close monitoring and surveillance; - 2.
+To the extent it is covered by ForwardHealth (such as through in person consultation per ForwardHealth Topic 510), HMOs may encourage OBMH providers to use telehealth services to identify problems early in the pregnancy and provide treatment to avoid further complications and preterm labor.

 - 3. Progesterone therapy, as appropriate;

 - 4. Plan for interconception care, including educating members on options for long-acting reversible contraception post-delivery as part of "LARC First practice."
 This is the practice of a prescriber who promotes awareness and use of long-acting reversible contraception as the first-line contraceptive option for women, including teens.

 - e) Adopt and implement evidence-based guidelines that are based on, but not limited to, screening, treatment and management of the following chronic medical conditions:

 - 1. Asthma

 - 2. HIV/AIDS

 - 3. Cardiac disease

 - 4. Diabetes mellitus

 - 5. Hypertension

 - 6. Pulmonary disease

 - 7. Behavioral health, including

 - A. Depression

 - B. Smoking

 - C. Substance Abuse

 - 8. Morbid Obesity